MXR M85 Bass Distortion

 In terms of controls, there is a cool switch in the middle that switches between LED and silicon clipping diodes.
 For the average person, the LED option means you get a more open warm sound and silicon diodes give you a harsh sound with more compression.

 Additionally, there are separate Wet and Dry controls on the M85, which is always cool and adds to the versatility of the pedal.
 There is also a tone dial, which only affects the distorted bass signal.
 Overall, if you are looking for a solid bass distortion pedal with a nasty bass distortion, get the MXR M85.

 – Extreme bass distortion

 – Separate Wet and Dry Controls

 If you want the best bass distortion pedal that is versatile, you should seriously consider the TC Electronic Dark Matter.
 This analog drive circuit pedal gives you a nice vintage voiced distortion with a crazy dynamic range.
-We particularly like the Dark Matter for its versatility.
-It has a two band treble and bass boost, which makes it great for both guitarists and bassist alike.
+We particularly like Dark Matter for its versatility.
+It has a two-band treble and bass boost, which makes it great for both guitarists and bassists alike.

 With the bass EQ, you can add some thundering lows to your bass licks.
 As you can tell, we really this knob as it lets you cut and shape your sound into whatever you like.
 The Dark Matter is not just limited to bass knob tweaking.
-There is a mini voice toogle in the middle that allows you to toogle from a aggressive to a more retro bass response.
+There is a mini voice toggle in the middle that allows you to toggle from an aggressive to a more retro bass response.

-Overall, the TC Electronic Dark Matter is made of some very high quality components.
-It is also offers a true bypass and gain and level controls, so that you can perfectly sculpt your distortion sounds.
+Overall, the TC Electronic Dark Matter is made of some very high-quality components.
+It also offers true bypass and gain and level controls, so that you can perfectly sculpt your distortion sounds.
 The pedal gives you a crisp and full tone, whether you are playing bass or treble.

 – Treble and bass boost